 Who is involved in your surgery

-- plastic surgeon
+- a plastic surgeon

-- specialist nurse
+- a specialist nurse

 To do the operation the surgeon makes a cut (incision).
 The cut starts in front of the ear and follows the line down to the neck and under and along the jaw line.

 The scar you have afterwards will be S shaped.

 This is a complicated surgery because the facial nerve runs through the middle of the gland.
 Your surgeon will try to remove just the gland and save your facial nerve.
 Occasionally they need to remove or cut part of the nerve.

 If your surgeon needs to remove some or all the facial nerve, they may be able to replace the nerve using a nerve from nearby or from the calf of your leg (graft).
 Most people make a good recovery and have full or almost full facial movement after the operation.

 As well as the parotid gland your surgeon might also remove:

 - some of the surrounding tissue - to make sure all the cancer cells have been removed and lower the risk of the cancer coming back